-Boris Johnson yet to hand over 2020 Covid lockdown WhatsApp messages, government says
+Boris Johnson fails to hand over crucial WhatsApps

 A statement from the senior civil servant in charge of the government’s response to the inquiry said the material passed to the Cabinet Office contained “no WhatsApp communications before May 2021”.

-"On 31 May the Cabinet Office spoke to Mr Johnson’s legal representatives to ask them to check with Mr Johnson that he has possession of the phone, and to confirm this to the Cabinet Office.

-"The Cabinet Office explained that if the phone could be passed to the government it could be assessed by security experts.
-On the morning of 1 June, the Cabinet Office emailed to chase for a response.
+Mr Johnson’s spokesman said the old phone has not been turned on since the April 2021 security breach, when it emerged that the one he was using had been publicly available online for 15 years.

+The ex-PM has now written to the Cabinet Office to ask if technical support can be given so messages can be retrieved without compromising security.

-In a letter to the inquiry chair Baroness Hallett on Thursday, Mr Johnson said he was “more than happy” to hand over unredacted WhatsApp messages and notebooks directly to the inquiry.
+Adding to the chaos, Mr Johnson wrote to the inquiry chair Baroness Hallett on Thursday to say he was “more than happy” to hand over unredacted WhatsApp messages and notebooks directly to the inquiry.

-He wrote: “This is of course without prejudice to the Judicial Review that the government has now launched.
-I agree with the Cabinet Office position that in principle advice to ministers should not be made public.
-That is clearly essential for the effective running of the country and for the impartiality of the civil service.
+The former Tory leader told the inquiry he agreed with the Cabinet Office position “that in principle, advice to ministers should not be made public”.

-“I am simply making a practical point: that I see no reason why the inquiry should not be able to satisfy itself about the contents of my own Whatsapps (sic) and notebooks, and to check the relevant Whatsapp (sic) conversations (about 40 of them) for anything that it deems relevant to the Covid inquiry.
+But he added: “I see no reason why the inquiry should not be able to satisfy itself about the contents of my own WhatsApps and notebooks, and to check the relevant WhatsApp conversations (about 40 of them) for anything that it deems relevant to the Covid inquiry.”

-Mr Johnson did not address why the 2020 messages have not been released to the inquiry.

-The government has said it only wants to give the inquiry redacted versions of the messages and that "unambiguously irrelevant" messages should not be passed over.

-The inquiry chair said “the entire contents of the specified documents are of potential relevance to the lines of investigation being pursued by the inquiry”.

 It also emerged that Mr Johnson initially refused a request by the Cabinet Office to move his notebooks to a “secure location” in April.
 The Cabinet Office said it would share some of Mr Johnson’s notebook material within days – but insisted they needed to be redacted to exclude “national security sensitivities and unambiguously irrelevant material”.

-The government said the material would be shared with the Covid inquiry in batches as officials did not have enough time to redact them.
+Ms Nicholson said the Cabinet Office had received 300 pages’ worth of Mr Johnson’s post-May 2021 WhatsApp messages on Wednesday, and was still reviewing that material “for national security sensitivities and unambiguously irrelevant material” in order to redact it.

+Despite efforts to hash out a compromise, the government and the Covid Inquiry team appear destined to argue the mess out in court.

 Join our commenting forum